cyberinspects/adminfinder/README.md

   -u U        Define a target using domain name without any protocls.
   -t T        Number of threads to work parallelly
   -w W        Wordlist to use for page findings
+## Author
+The script is developed by Kaleem Ibn Anwar (@kaleemibnanwar), He is a professional python programmer and Cyber Security expert.
+He is also the owner of cyberinspects vendor.
+You may follow or contact him on @kaleemibnanwar social media.